-Dr. Noha JASTANIYAH Radiation Oncology Consultant at King Faisal Specialist Hospital and Research Center treating breast cancer and gynecological malignancies.
+Dr. Noha Jastaniyah is a Radiation Oncology Consultant at King Faisal Specialist Hospital and Research Center treating breast cancer and gynecological malignancies.
 She completed her residency in radiation oncology in 2012.
 She then did a research fellowship in image-guided adaptive brachytherapy for gynecological malignancies under Dr. Richard Poetter at the Medical University of Vienna, Austria which she completed in August of 2014.

 She has been working since then at KFSH&RC and is the Radiation Oncology Residency Program Director which will commence in October of 2019.

-Dr. Jastaiyah’s main field of interest is gynecological brachytherapy.
+Dr. Jastaniyah’s main field of interest is gynecological brachytherapy.

-Dr Milan TOMSEJ is head of Medical Physics Department of Charleroi University Hospital (CHU de Charleroi) since 2008, and teaches at ESTRO School in addition to Medical Imaging techs, medical physicists and radiation oncologists.
+Mr. Milan Tomsej is the head of Medical Physics Department of Charleroi University Hospital (CHU de Charleroi) since 2008, and teaches at ESTRO School in addition to Medical Imaging techs, medical physicists and radiation oncologists.
 He is an expert for the IAEA, member of the QUATRO auditors, and a member of the Steering Committee of Belgian Dosimetry Audits.